Why You Should ALWAYS Wash Brand-New Clothes Before Wearing Them

 “In terms of hygiene, washing your new clothes a very smart thing to do,” Dr. Belstio said.
 “Being a dermatologist, I’ve seen examples of some strange stuff, so I don’t take any chances.”

 To wash new clothes, simply rinse them in very hot water (if they can handle that temperature—check the tag first), and hang them to dry, so as not to damage the fabric.
-While you prepare your new, germ-free clothes for their big fashion debut, here are other common laundry mistakes you want to avoid.
+While you prepare your new, germ-free clothes for their big fashion debut, read through this helpful guide to make sure you know how to do laundry the right way.